Start My Answer

 If you receive a notice from Frost Arnett that you owe money on medical debt, you first want to ensure that the debt is actually yours.
 Read through the letter carefully and verify that you received the medical services indicated in the letter.

-If you didn't receive the medical services and the debt doesn't belong to you, send a Debt Validation Letter as soon as possible and ask Frost Arnett not to contact you again.
+If you didn't receive the medical services and the debt doesn't belong to you, send a debt validation letter as soon as possible.

 Letters from debt collectors should include several key pieces of information.
 Among these are: